I was a lifeguard until some blue kid got me fired. And if you believe that …

 In 1974 I founded and ran Big Towing Co., Inc. in Peoria for 22 years.
 At the time of sale, it was the oldest towing company in Peoria.
 Big Towing Co., Inc. was the first towing company in Peoria to have all of its trucks painted to same color and lettered the same to promote a more positive image to the public.
 It was the first towing company in Peoria to purchase completely hydraulic tow trucks and eliminate the obsolete mechanical recovery units.
 It was the first towing company in Peoria to purchase wheel lift towing units and have wheel lifts on its entire fleet of tow trucks for damage-free towing.

 Big Towing Co., Inc. was the only towing company in Peoria to purchase completely new and modern tow trucks, averaging about one new truck per year.
-My company was the only towing company in Peoria to give continuous extensive training to itNGR logos drivers and was the only one in Peoria to have a driver win a state driving skill contest and have a truck be judged as best in the state.
+My company was the only towing company in Peoria to give continuous extensive training to its drivers and was the only one in Peoria to have a driver win a state driving skill contest and have a truck be judged as best in the state.
 Big Towing Co., Inc. was the only towing company in Peoria to be featured in national trade publications.
 Big Towing Co., Inc. was the first towing company in Peoria to computerize its office.

 Sitting through meetings